How to Prepare for Scheduled or Elective Surgery

-Ask your provider if you need to change the schedule and dosage of any medications you take.
-Be sure your provider knows all the medications you take, including over-the-counter and prescription ones, vitamins, and herbal remedies, especially any blood-thinning medications, such as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).
+Ask your health care provider if you need to change the schedule and dosage of any medications you take.
+Be sure your health care provider knows all the medications you take.
+This includes over-the-counter and prescription ones, vitamins, and herbal remedies, especially any blood-thinning medications, like aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).

-Ask your provider if you can maintain your regular exercise routine.
-If you've been sedentary, ask if starting a gentle walking routine would be beneficial.
+Ask your health care provider if you can continue your regular exercise routine.
+If you've been inactive, ask if starting a gentle walking routine would be beneficial.

 Avoid alcohol and illegal drugs.

-Eat a well-balanced diet, including plenty of fruits, vegetables, whole grains, and water.
+Eat a well-balanced diet.
+This should include plenty of fruits, vegetables, whole grains, and water.
 Many surgeons recommend nutritional supplementation before the surgery.
 Ask your health care provider before using any supplements.

-Avoid aspirin or other aspirin-like medications that interfere with blood clotting, beginning seven days before your surgery.
-If you take aspirin every day, ask your provider how you should cut back.
+Avoid aspirin or other aspirin-like medications that interfere with blood clotting, beginning 7 days before your surgery.
+If you take aspirin every day, ask your health care provider how you should cut back.

 Preparing your life

 When scheduling surgery, it's important to take into consideration your job and family commitments.
 If you have children or pets, you'll need to arrange for their care while you're in the hospital.
-You'll also need to keep your supervisor at work aware of your surgery date and how long you expect to be out of the office, and work with him or her to train someone to cover your responsibilities.
+You'll also need to keep your supervisor at work aware of your surgery date and how long you expect to be out of the office.
+Work with him or her to train someone to cover your responsibilities.

-Become familiar with your medical benefit plan ahead of time so you'll know what portion of the costs you'll have to pay and how you'll make those payments.
+Become familiar with your medical benefit plan ahead of time so you'll know what part of the costs you'll have to pay and how you'll make those payments.

 Preparing the day before